RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #38, #39

+New patch came out this morning and I am honestly PSYCHED to get to work on some new gametypes.
+I think my Risk gametype is possible now as well as a Contract based killing system.
+I'm super excited.
+But for now I spent two sessions doing some more cleaning up of Inception.
+Changed to the new barrier setup with a hollow box which fixed a problem on the roof where you could see the tops of all the objects.
+Sadly we don't have the right width or depth to work with for the full boundaries, but I left the side ones until they add more size options.
+I also had to re-create the item spawners so they work properly after the patch.
+I added oversized glacier walls that block out the sunlight properly since lighting doesn't include the barriers.
+They were worth the performance cost to create a better lighting experience.
+I swapped the Six Shooter with the purple pistol as well.
+Everything should be mostly ready.
+I can do more performance optimizations in the future now that we can convert any build piece to a prop.
+I have lots more options.
+But it is good for now.
+I think I just need playtesting right now and perhaps a default loadout.

 ## #35, #36, #37

 Finished up removing the rest of the floors and walls and replaced them with